runemalm/OpenDDD.NET/README.md

 **3.0.0-alpha.3 (2025-01-xx)**

-- **Event-Driven Architecture**: Enable decoupled and scalable systems using domain- and integration events, along with listener support for reacting to events with actions.
+- **Event-Driven Architecture**: Added support for domain and integration events, allowing decoupled execution of actions through event listeners.
+- **Transactional Outbox**: Added reliable event publishing by storing events in an outbox before processing and publishing to the message bus, ensuring consistency with database transactions.
-- **Messaging Providers**: Pluggable support for messaging backends, including in-memory and Azure Service Bus.
+- **Messaging Providers**: Added pluggable support for messaging backends, including in-memory and Azure Service Bus.
-- **Infrastructure Services:** Added support for infrastructure services via the `IInfrastructureService` interface, including auto-registration.
+- **Infrastructure Services**: Added `IInfrastructureService` interface for managing infrastructure services, with automatic registration.
-- **Repository Refactoring:** Simplified the repository pattern by replacing old base repository classes with `EfCoreRepository<TAggregate, TId>` as the default for the EfCore persistence provider, ensuring consistency and supporting easy customization.
+- **Repository Refactoring**: Refactored repository pattern by introducing `EfCoreRepository<TAggregate, TId>` as the default for the EfCore persistence provider, improving consistency and customization.

 **3.0.0-alpha.2 (2025-01-21)**